-The Forum on Cyber Resilience met three times in 2016 for Forum meetings (January 12-13, May 9-10, and August 29-30) to engage with experts, host workshops, and plan activities.
 Forum activities connect experts and stakeholders across disciplines and sectors, provide a sounding board for leaders of other cybersecurity studies and programs, explore topics in depth and put information and insights into the public record, and affect the practice and research activities of those who participate in its activities.
 They provide opportunities for informal discussion with and among private sector participants and government official in a neutral setting.
 The Forum also advises and supports other cyber resilience-related Academies activities through a variety of interactions with other Academies groups and activities.
 Forum discussions provide input to and spin-off separately organized workshops and studies.
 Forum members suggest topics and experts to participate in these activities, and routinely serve as committee members and peer reviewers.
 The Forum convenes 1 or 2 public workshops and symposia each year on topics identified by its members (including sponsors).
-The goal is to push the conversation esilience

-'beyond the headlines' and to surface critical and sometimes unanticipated policy implications as well as technical research questions.

-Expert Inputs & Dialogues

-The Forum engaged with a number of experts about a wide range of topics during its second year.
+The goal is to push the conversation 'beyond the headlines' and to surface critical and sometimes unanticipated policy implications as well as technical research questions.
+Expert Inputs & Dialogues The Forum engaged with a number of experts about a wide range of topics during its third year.
 Each meeting provided opportunities to further advance strategies and plan for future Forum activities, and to engage around previously identified themes of interest.
+February 2017